-Pupil Privacy Rights Act (PPRA) - Student Survey Data Consent and Privacy Policies

-Permission for Student to Participate in identified surveys throughout each school year, Valor Preparatory Academy of Arizona (VPA) may request students or families to provide information through a survey in order to be able to serve our unique population appropriately.
+Pupil Privacy Rights Act (PPRA) - Student Survey Data Consent and Privacy Policies Valor Preparatory Academy of Arizona (VPA) may request students or families to provide information through a survey in order to be able to serve our unique population appropriately.
 In any survey it sends out, VPA will include an explanation for completing it as well as the reason for the questions asked.